Skip to main content

 Field Guide

-Best For: ChatGPT Plus/Pro subscribers who want a local terminal coding agent for repository editing and debugging without adding a new monthly software subscription.
+Best for: ChatGPT Plus/Pro subscribers who want a local terminal coding agent for repository editing and debugging without adding a new monthly software subscription.

-Bottom Line
+Bottom line

 Codex CLI is OpenAI's local terminal coding agent, bundled with ChatGPT Plus and Pro.
 It reads your repo, proposes diffs, and validates with shell command output.
 Standout strength: zero-cost bundle for ChatGPT Plus/Pro subscribers.